antaxiom/dotfiles/README.md

 - My builds of [dwm](https://dwm.suckless.org/), [dmenu](https://tools.suckless.org/dmenu/) and other utilities

-- My custom colorscheme One drac (tentative name) at the moment only for alacritty, dwm and neovim
+- My custom color scheme One drac (tentative name) at the moment only for alacritty, dwm and neovim

 - My [shxkd](https://github.com/baskerville/sxhkd) config for my scripts and media control